taikedz/watcher-rss/README.md

 Requirements
 ===

-* Web server - to publish the RSS file
+* Somewhere to publish the RSS as an XML file where the RSS consumer can get it
 * cron (or equivalent mechanism) to call the script
-* Server with bash and general POSIX utils.
-Originally written on Linux.
-May work on OS X. May work on Windows with cygwin.
-Not tested.
+* bash, wget; GNU cat, sed, grep

 Setup
 ---